-Silversea’s New Itineraries for 2025 and 2026 Introduce Dozens of Intriguing Ports
+Silversea’s New Itineraries for 2025 and 2026 Introduce Dozens of Intriguing New Ports

-Add to inventive ship designs and industry-leading luxury amenities the third ingredient in Silversea’s recipe for an unrivaled cruise experience: its surprising destinations.
+Add to inventive ship designs and industry-leading luxury amenities the third ingredient in Silversea’s recipe for an unrivaled cruise experience: its surprising destinations and new ports.
 Here is a look at these new-to-Silversea ports of call for both summer 2025 and winter 2025-26.

 Summer 2025